 My partner and I met while living in different cities in New Zealand.
 We actually met on an online dating app, while living 400km apart!
-When we met up for the first time at a city in-between us, we instantly hit it off.
-We hung out every weekend for 9 months before he made the move up to Auckland.
+When we met up for the first time we instantly hit it off.
+We hung out every weekend for nine months before he made the move up to Auckland.

 A few months later we went into see Dr Emily Liu at Repromed who ran a range of tests and found that I had endometriosis, polycystic ovaries (PCOS), as well as partially blocked tubes on both sides.
 We were a bit surprised!
 As well as that, my partner’s tests showed he had low sperm motility so on both sides this certainly explained a few things!

 I had thought I would have kids in my late 30s, as I really loved my career.
 But realising we might not have the chance to have a family made us reassess what we wanted.
 When we had those test results and were faced with the seriousness of our situation, we realised our careers were less important than our future family life, and we knew we needed to get the ball rolling to make sure we didn’t miss out.
 It was a big head shift for me, to move my focus from corporate life to wanting to be a Mum.

 I went and spoke to my boss straight away to explain our situation, and was extremely lucky with how supportive he was.
 I was told to take all the time I wanted with fertility treatment and was reassured that once I became pregnant and have a child, I could come back as soon or late as I want and could even work from home if I chose.
 It was pretty amazing to have that support in the early stages.